 Refrigerator Not Cooling?
 All the Easy Fixes You Need to Know

-If you're noticing the food in your fridge isn't as cold as it should be, it's time to start troubleshooting.
-It may be as simple as moving something that is obstructing the air flow through the vents.
-Once that has been ruled out it's time to look into diagnosing the repair needed.
-Our friends at Sears Parts Direct offer have some tips on how you can get your fridge back into shape.
+If the food in your fridge isn't as cold as it should be, it's time to start troubleshooting.
+If there's nothing blocking the air vents, our friends at Sears Parts Direct have some tips on how you can get your fridge to chill out.

 Replace the Thermistor